Sussex Spaniel

 1. Sussex Spaniels love to be around people and are known for their friendly, affectionate nature.

-1. The breed is relatively healthy, with a lifespan of around 12 years.
+1. The breed is relatively healthy, with a lifespan of around 12 years, but individual dogs’ lifespans can vary based on factors such as genetics, diet, exercise, and overall care.

-1. Sussex Spaniels are medium-sized dogs weighing between 25 and 35 pounds.
+1. Sussex Spaniels are medium-sized dogs weighing between 35 and 45 pounds.

 1. The Sussex Spaniel dog breed is a member of the Sporting group.